 Do you have a part-time or correspondence program?

-The graduate programs in Statistics are ONLY full-time, day-time program.
-Students must come to our campus to take classes since this program does not offer any correspondence courses.
+The M.S. and Ph.D. programs in Statistics are ONLY full-time, day-time program.
+Graduate students in all three programs must come to our campus to take classes since this program does not offer any correspondence courses.

 What sort of jobs do your students normally get after graduating?